Academic-Labbook/alp/ssl-alp/README.txt

 == Installation ==
 Installation is slightly more complicated than a usual WordPress plugin, due to various configuration steps which are intentionally not automated to provide you with maximum control.
-Please see https://alp.attackllama.com/installation/ for a guide.
+Please see [this guide](https://alp.attackllama.com/documentation/installation/) on the ALP website.

 == Changelog ==
 = 0.7.0 =